 The final Unit of Certification includes Pink Salmon and Chum Salmon.
-Coho and Sockeye salmon were initially considered for assessment but the client withdrew these units prior to scoring and reporting.
-The final UOCs will be fully elaborated in the Final Report.
+Coho and Sockeye salmon were initially considered for assessment but the client withdrew these units prior to scoring and reporting..
 These are in addition to the certified UoCs within the overall VA-Delta fishery.